sumitpore/mvc-plugin-boilerplate-for-wordpress/README.md

 A copy of the license is included in the root of the plugin’s directory.
 The file is named `LICENSE`.

 ## Important Notes

-### Licensing

-The MVC WordPress Plugin Boilerplate is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.

-For reference, [here's a discussion](http://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that covers the Apache 2.0 License used by [Bootstrap](http://twitter.github.io/bootstrap/).

 ### Includes